ggalarza1/Mint_case_study/README.md

 ## Results

-Mint is one of the most popular personal finance budgeting apps having over 20 million users as of November 2020 compare to it's competitors.
+Mint is one of the most popular personal finance budgeting apps having over 20 million users as of November 2020 compared to its competitors.

-Some of the metrics used to compare companies in this domain include yearly/monthy fees, customer service, investment tracking, credit score monitoring, budgeting categorization & limits, education learning tools such as wealth management tools, and synchronization.Based on the metrics mentioned, Mint does a good job on most of metrics but has lacked on customer service and synchronization not allowing the app to be the best one around.
+Some of the metrics used to compare companies in this domain include yearly/monthly fees, customer service, investment tracking, credit score monitoring, budgeting categorization & limits, education learning tools such as wealth management tools, and synchronization.Based on the metrics mentioned, Mint does a good job on most of metrics but has lacked on customer service and synchronization not allowing the app to be the best one around.

-According to Investopedia.com, the best overall budgeting app is You Need a Budget (YNAB) due to the companies philosophy and reputation.
+According to Investopedia.com, the best overall budgeting app is You Need a Budget (YNAB) due to the company's philosophy and reputation.
 This app is costly at $87 a year.
 Mint is the second budget app mentioned in the article as being the Best Free Budgeting App.
-You pay nothing compare to You Need a Budget (YNAB) app yet most of the cons from mint mention the issues the company is having with customer service and synchronization.
+You pay nothing compared to You Need a Budget (YNAB) app yet most of the cons from mint mention the issues the company is having with customer service and synchronization.
 If the company didn't have these issues, it would probably be the best budgeting app available.

 ## Recommendations

 If i was to advise the company, i would suggest finding better ways to improve their customer service platform.
 Adding additional bots.
-Find ways to get rid of complains, maybe utilizing AI to help answer questions on the website.
+Find ways to get rid of complaints, maybe utilizing AI to help answer questions on the website.

 I would also suggest the company add a system that allows the customer to be more strict with their budgets.
 This can include having additional alerts when someone will reach their budgets.There's companies such as Pocket Guard who are helping their customers with overspending and helping them take a grip of their spending habits.

 Also adding a section for goal setting.
 Imagine if someone wants to save $1k within a specific time frame.
-The company can put a section of goal setting and help the costumer by giving them tips on how to better achieve their goals.
+The company can put a section of goal setting and help the customer by giving them tips on how to better achieve their goals.
 It doesn't have to be harsh tips or judgemental tips but an example of this can be "Make automated savings deposit of $$ amount per week to reach your goal by this day.".
-Another example can be, "You received an additonal amount of money this week of $50.
+Another example can be, "You received an additional amount of money this week of $50.
 Save it to reach your goal faster!"

 Offering better customer service could make the app better as this tends to be one of the things the customer's complain the most.
 Fixing this issue can only help the app.
 Adding a savings goal section, or implementing stricter budgeting tools could help customers obtain their goals faster.
 There is a lot of research that proves that our habits help us or break us.
-The company can benefit from helping their customer's reach their goals and in return they will become more popular, it's a domino effect.
+The company can benefit from helping the customer to achieve their goals and in return they will become more popular, it's a domino effect.

 These additional products would need more technology within AI and ML.
-Algorithms that help the customer's achieve their goals with their inputs.
+To create algorithms that take the customers input to help them achieve their goals.
 These technologies are appropriate for this solution because they make things more efficient.
 AI can help predict the best decision to make.
 For example Alexa, utilizes AI to come up with the answers.
 In order for these new services to be included in the app, there has to be a model of what is a good and bad answer.
 As more data is inputted, the more accurate the model.